-A shorter form FM clause including the term 'Act of God' (but not specifically including the term 'epidemic') may also cover the COVID-19 outbreak, but the clause itself would need to be construed in light of the contract as a whole.
+A shorter form FM clause including the term 'Act of God' (but not specifically including the terms 'epidemic' or 'pandemic' or 'public health emergency') may also cover the COVID-19 outbreak, but the clause itself would need to be construed in light of the contract as a whole.

-The changes in governmental strategy (and WHO guidance) to tackle the outbreak also have implications for a company's portfolio of contracts, as whether an event is an FM event can change overnight.
-And the analysis may vary in each country of operation, as national governments adopt different responses to the outbreak, depending on the point they have reached in the spread of the virus and the strategies they adopt to contain it.
+The changes in governmental strategy (and WHO guidance) to tackle the outbreak also have implications for a company's portfolio of contracts, as whether an event is an FM event can change very quickly overnight.
+Further, the analysis may vary in each country of operation, as national governments adopt different responses to the outbreak, depending on the point they have reached in the spread of the virus and the strategies they adopt to contain it.

-It is important to check if there are any excluded events which would mean a party couldn't rely on the FM event (e.g. financial hardship / lack of demand / economic downturn consequent on the FM event is causing the non-performance rather than the COVID-19 outbreak).
+It is important to check if there are any excluded events which would mean a party is unable to rely on the FM event (e.g. financial hardship/ lack of demand/ economic downturn consequent on the FM event is causing the non-performance rather than the COVID-19 outbreak).